César Vichard de Saint-Réal

-César Vichard de Saint-Réal (1639–1692) was a French polyglot.
+César Vichard de Saint-Réal (1639–1692) was a Savoyard polyglot.

-He was born in Chambéry, Savoy, but educated in Lyon by the Jesuits.
-He used to work in the royal library with Antoine Varillas.
-This French historiographer influenced the way Saint-Réal wrote history.
+He was born in Chambéry, Savoy, (then in the Savoyard state) but educated in Lyon by the Jesuits.
+He used to work in the royal library with Antoine Varillas, a French historiographer who influenced the way Saint-Réal that wrote history.
 He used to be a reader and friend of Hortense Mancini, duchesse de Mazarin, who took him with her to England (1675).

 Saint-Réal was a polygraph writer.
-His works belong to different genres but he always had an interest in history.
+His works belong to different genres, but he always had an interest in history.

 After some minor works written in order to win the protection of Louis XIV, he wrote De l'usage de l'histoire in 1671.
 In this essay, he speaks about the good way of writing history and explains that understanding of facts is more important than facts themselves.
 In 1672, he published Dom Carlos, subtitled "nouvelle historique".
-It's a short novel or a long short story which relates the love story of a forbidden passion between Dom Carlos, the son of Philip II of Spain, and his father's wife Elisabeth of Valois.
+The short novel or a long short story relates the love story of a forbidden passion between Dom Carlos, the son of Philip II of Spain, and his father's wife Elisabeth of Valois.
 Saint-Réal mixes politics and love, but love appears much more important.
-This novel was a hit with high society.
-Nowadays French critics see it as an important text in the construction of the French psychological novel.
+The novel was a hit with high society.
+French critics now see it as an important text in the construction of the French psychological novel.
 It announces the style of Madame de La Fayette novels.
 Dom Carlos was the basis for Friedrich Schiller’s play Don Carlos (which in turn became the source material for several operatic works, including Giuseppe Verdi’s opera of the same name).
 Saint-Réal’s book was also the basis of the English writer Thomas Otway’s play Don Carlos, Prince of Spain.

-But Saint-Réal wanted to be a serious writer and needed to write texts which were not fiction.
-That's why he published in 1674 la Conjuration des Espagnols contre la République de Venise en l'année M. DC.
+However, Saint-Réal wanted to be a serious writer.
+He needed to write texts that were not fiction and so he published in 1674 la Conjuration des Espagnols contre la République de Venise en l'année M. DC.
 XVIII.
 It relates a Spanish conjuration against Venice.
-The historical work is not serious by modern criteria, but it was regarded by people of the end of the 17th and the 18th centuries as a good example of classical prosis.
+The historical work is not serious by modern criteria, but it was regarded by people of the end of the 17th and of the 18th centuries as a good example of classical prosis.
 In Le Siècle de Louis XIV, Voltaire calls Saint-Réal the "French Sallust" because of this work.